 One of the most popular uses at BrightGauge is to put your dashboards up on a BIG SCREEN TV!
-This is especially true since many of our customers are IT Services firms who have a “Help desk” or bull pen style work environment.
-So a TV with real time information helps everyone stay on the same page.
+This is especially true since many of our customers are IT Services firms who have a Help Desk or bullpen-style work environment.
+A TV with real-time information helps everyone stay on the same page.
 With this need in mind, we have two cool features we’re here to discuss.

 If you ever want to go directly to this URL with the minimized header and dark background, you can just copy the Dashboard URL and add in /TV at the end.
-For example: https://test.brightgauge.co/dashboards/a34f-11e6-b859-0e0926961905/tv
+For example, https://test.brightgauge.co/dashboards/a34f-11e6-b859-0e0926961905/tv

 You can also get the unique URL to go directly into the playlist by clicking on the link icon next to the playlist name.
 The link will be copied to your clipboard automatically.

 You’ll see the PAUSE button on your dashboard with a line that circulates indicating the next time it will rotate.
 You can always pause your dashboard rotation if you wanted to drill into a particular gauge.